Refugees, asylum seekers, trafficking survivors and people with discretionary leave and humanitarian protection

 If you have been refused asylum but cannot travel home immediately you can also apply for support and accommodation.
 Support for refused asylum seekers is paid via a cashless payment card and accommodation is also on a no-choice basis.

-What documents might refugees be asked for?
+What documents might you be asked for?

 If you apply for housing or housing benefits you will be asked for:

-• The Immigration Status Document you were given with your asylum decision or when you arrived in the UK.
+- The Immigration Status Document you were given with your asylum decision or when you arrived in the UK.
 This proves your identity and your eligibility.
 If you do not have one you will need a letter from the Home Office confirming your eligibility but will also need to prove your identity.

-• If you are leaving asylum support accommodation, the NASS 35 or other form that shows where you have lived and when your support and accommodation ends.
+- If you are leaving asylum support accommodation, the NASS 35 or other form that shows where you have lived and when your support and accommodation ends.

-• If you have applied to renew your leave, a copy of the documents you sent off and the receipt from the Home Office.
+- If you have applied to renew your leave, a copy of the documents you sent off and the receipt from the Home Office.

 You have the right to get free advice and information from your local council (or an organisation they have commissioned to provide it) to help you if you are homeless or if you are threatened with homelessness.
 The council should assess the support you need to avoid being homeless and also provide the support, which should take account of your needs and the needs of others in your household.

 If you made a successful claim for asylum, even though you may have limited leave to remain in the UK, you have the right to apply for an allocation of housing from the council or from a housing association, to get help if you are homeless and to claim universal credit or housing benefit to help pay your rent.
 You should be offered a tenancy on the same terms as any other applicant, even if you are waiting to renew your leave or it is due to run out soon.
-You can also apply for private rented housing
+You can also apply for private rented housing.

 If you have been granted limited or indefinite leave as a stateless person you can claim universal credit or housing benefit to help pay your rent and apply for housing or help if you are homeless from the council.